 1) Something you love about each other, create a sense of love and feeling, talk about the 1st time you met each other for example.
 It will make your ceremony more interesting for your guests to hear about your shared history and personal moments.

 2) The promises and commitments to each other, remembering to keep them realistic.
 As much as I encourage you to stay away from inappropriate and embarrassing jokes it doesn’t mean your vows can't have a slightly funny, light heartfelt tone.
-My wife hates cockroaches and spiders, I promised to always be here for her in life but also when a crawling monster come into our house.
+My wife hates cockroaches and spiders, I promised to always be here for her in life but also when a crawling monster comes into our house.

 3) End with your hopes and dreams.
 Set a platform for the future of your family, and give your guests a glimpse into what life holds for you.
 You've gathered your friends and family to celebrate your wedding, but you'll need them just as much during your marriage.
 This is the perfect way to end.